Therapy for Painful Sex Dallas, TX

 ⟡ Physical therapists say it could be a mental thing

-⟡ You hav fear, anxiety, or tears when anticipating intimacy
+⟡ You have fear, anxiety, or tears when anticipating intimacy

 ⟡ Your’e feeling “blocked” or like your muscles won’t relax, no matter how hard you tryYou have difficulty separating your worth from what you were taught about purity.